subirvarma/GeneralCognitics/_posts/TamingRandomness.md

 $$ \log S_t = \log S_0 + (\mu - {\sigma^2\over 2})t +\sigma \sqrt{t}\xi_{NG} $$

 Here $\xi_{NG}$ is a sample drawn from a Non-Normal distribution with mean $0$ and variance $1$.
 This equation implicity assumes that successive samples for non-overlapping intervals are independent, and also that the variation with $t$ follows the $\sqrt t$ property of the Wiener Process.
 The left hand side plot in the above figure shows the results of the simulation, and we can see that non-Normal processes exhibit large jumps from time to time which has a greater resemblance to the actual behavior of financial markets.
-This is further illustrated in the right hand side plot, which shows the log returns for the Normal and the Truncated Levy distribution.
+This is further illustrated in the right hand side plot, which plots samples of the log return ($\log S_t$ - \log $S_0$) random variables for the Normal and the Truncated Levy distribution.

+Earlier in this article I stated that the Winer Process with drift enjoys the uniqueness property, i.e., it is the only random process which is continuous with independent stationary incremenets.
+This seems to contradict the above figure which shows the simulation of other random processes which have these properties.
+As you may have guessed, the resolution to this contradiction lies in the fact that the non-Normal sample paths shown in the figure are not continuous, since there is always a finite time difference between successive changes in $S_t$ in the simulation.
+However, even in this case, as $t$ becomes larger, $S_t$ can be written as the scaled sum of independent identically distributed random variables, which tends towards a Normal distribution because of the Central Limit Theorem.
+Hence for large values of $t$, we can expect the non-Normal processes to converge to the Wiener Process with drift.

 ![](https://subirvarma.github.io/GeneralCognitics/images/weiner21.png)

-Figure: Prices of European Call Options as computed by the Black-Scholes model (dotted line) and the Truncated Levi Distribution based model
+Figure: Prices of European Call Options as computed by the Black-Scholes model (dotted line) and the Truncated Levi Distribution (TLD) based model

+The most important application of the Wiener Process model in finance is the Black-Scholes equation for options pricing.
+If this random process is not an accurate representatiobn of the Stock Market, then what are its implications?
+As shown by [Domenico et.al.](https://arxiv.org/pdf/2302.02769), it is possible to price options using Monte Carlo simulations driven by sample paths of the random process controlling the market movements, and this is plotted in the above figure.
+It shows that there is big disprecancy between the Black-Scholes model and non-Normal models for small values of Time to Maturity for the option.
+However, as $t$ increases, these values converge, and this is due to the fact that the non-Normal random process converges to the Wiener Process as $t$ increases.

 ## Image Generation using the Langevin Process